ramabmtr/asynctask/README.md

 }
 ```

-`asynctask` will raise error immediately if one of `asynctask` return error.
+`asynctask` will raise error immediately if one of `runner` return error.

 you can override it with `asyncTask.CancelOnError(false)`.